 We urge you to dismiss the resisting arrest charge against Dunlea and ensure that journalists working in New York City will not face punitive retaliatory measures from the city's police.
 The dismissal should be final and conclusive.
-In the recent past, your office has deferred prosecutions of wrongly arrested journalists rather than dismissing them outright, but there is no reason for any deferral where Dunlea should not have been arrested in the first place.
+In the recent past, New York prosecutors have deferred charges of wrongly arrested journalists rather than dismissing them outright, but there is no reason for any deferral where Dunlea should not have been arrested in the first place.